 Getting started with a Definition of Done (DoD)

-In my last post about Professional software teams creating working software David Corban made a good point.
-How do you determine what "Free from fault or defect" means?
+In my last post about Professional software teams creating working software David Corbin made a good point.
+How do you determining what “Free from fault or defect” means?
 Since that is different for each Product and may change over time you need to focus on Quality and reflecting that quality in a Definition of Done (DoD).

-Your Development Team is ultimately responsible for creating done increments of working software.
+Your Developers are ultimately responsible for creating done increments of working software.
 Done Increments.
 Done.

-Your Development Team needs to decide what Done means.
+Developers needs to decide what Done means within the organisational context and the product domain.
 They need to sit down and create a list of things that must be true for every Increment of software that they deliver.
-Working Software is not specific to a PBI; it's applied regardless of PBI to the entire delivery.
+Working Software is not specific to a PBI; it’s applied regardless of PBI to the entire delivery.
 Not just for each PBI.

 If you can’t ship working software at least every 30 days then by its very definition, you are not yet doing Scrum.
 Since Professional Scrum Teams build software that works, stop, create a working increment of software that meets your definition of done (DoD), and then start Sprinting, and review what you mean by “working” continuously, and at least on a regular cadence.